 As a university nationally and internationally recognised for excellence in teaching, scholarship and research, we attract high calibre, academically gifted students.

 Our Academic Scholarship is designed to reward the hard work and natural ability of full-time UK and Islands students applying to study with us regardless of their household income.
 Students achieving: A*, A*, A in their A level examinations (or equivalent academic qualifications), and who place Lancaster as their firm choice, will be awarded a £2,000 Lancaster Scholarship during their first year of undergraduate studies.

 Our Access Scholarship is to support UK students with household incomes of less than £42,600, who achieve excellent A level grades of A*, A, A in their A level examinations (or the equivalent academic qualifications) and who place Lancaster as their firm choice.
 They will be awarded a £1,000 Access Scholarship for each year of their studies.
 In addition, students from household incomes of less than £42,600 who achieve higher entry grades of A*, A*, A (or equivalent academic qualifications), will also be awarded our £2,000 Academic Scholarship in their first year of study.

 Continuation of the Access Scholarship is subject to satisfactory academic progression.

-Our Excellence Scholarship forms part of the Unconditional Offer Scheme for applicants with outstanding academic profiles within a number of academic departments, further information is available here.
+Our Excellence Scholarship forms part of the Unconditional Offer Scheme for full time UK applicants with outstanding academic profiles within a number of academic departments, further information is available here.

 Our bursary package will help students from the UK whose household incomes are less than £42,600 with fees and living costs.